• Skip to primary navigation

 • Loaded with Veggies - It is the one way I can get my son to eat a load of veggies.
 He avoids them at all costs but not when I make a chow mein!

-• I can cook it quicker then I can get it delivered - and there is hardly any clean up required!
+• Quicker to cook then ordering in - and there is hardly any clean up required!

-• You can adapt it according to your tastes - switch the protein and veg as you like!
+• Easily adaptable - switch the protein and veg as you like!

 What goes in a great Chow Mein Sauce -